 Only give what you can afford

 Although cash has now become the go-to gift for the bride and groom, you should only give what you can actually afford.
-If funds are low, consider pooling money with friends for a combined gift.
+If funds are low, Consider applying for a personal loan to cover any big ticket expenses or consider pooling money with friends for a combined gift.